Looking for a new gun dog or duck dog? 4 ways to stack the odds in your favor

 Unfortunately, not all breeders are equal.
 Over the years, some breeders have stood out to us as exceptional.
 They go over and beyond just taking good care of the puppies.
 You can tell they really want their puppies to turn out great and they take steps, while the pups are very young, to help ensure their puppies have a good strong foundation that will help them succeed in the future.

-The difference is in the socialization of the puppies.
-As we talked about extensively in Raising a Lab puppy to be a duck or gun dog, socialization is an essential key component in training a retriever puppy.
+Beyond the breeding of quality dogs, the difference is in the socialization of the puppies.
+As I talk extensively about in Raising a Lab puppy to be a duck or gun dog, socialization is an essential key component in training a retriever puppy.
 Breeders that go out of their way to socialize young pups are worth their weight in gold.
 Some of the great socialization techniques we have seen breeders use include:

 - Having separate spaces and ground textures in the puppy pens